ZakaHaceCosas/FuckingNode/docs/learn/audit.md

 !!! danger "Work in Progress feature"
     This is an **experimental** feature.
 It's subject to changes, full rewrites, or even removals.

+!!! danger Outdated
+    This section has not been updated for V3 yet.

 ## Abstract

 I'll give you a real life example - I, the guy who's documenting this, have got other projects besides F\*ckingNode, including a mobile React Native app, which recently became affected by a `low` severity vulnerability, which related to cookies.
 The thing is, fixing that implied breaking changes (as `expo-router` had a dependency that had a dependency that had a... until one that depended on the vulnerable version).